Numerical gravitational backreaction on cosmic string loops from simulation: Strings and our loop population

 With an understanding of the important qualities of strings as well as how we represent our strings numerically, let us outline how we obtained a population of realistic loops on which we study gravitational self-interactions.
 We generated a population of loops following the method of Ref.~\cite{Blanco-Pillado:2011egf}.
-We ran in the radiation era, placing Vachaspati--Vilenkin initial conditions \cite{Vachaspati:1984dz} at conformal time $\tau=6$ and saving non-self-intersecting loops created between $\tau=250$---once loops which are a fraction of the horizon size $L_0/d_h>0.005$ are in the scaling regime~\cite{Blanco-Pillado:2011egf}---and $\tau=400$.
-This yielded 198 loops taken from the scaling population.
-The upper $\tau$ bound was chosen to control the total time and computational effort of backreaction: the backreaction code's efficiency goes like the number of segments cubed, and loops produced at later $\tau$ tend to have more segments.
-This trend will be important in Sec.~\ref{ssec:kinks}, when we consider extrapolating our results to real loops.
-The loops in the simulation had center-of-mass velocities, but we boosted them to the rest frame for later analysis.
+We ran in the radiation era, placing Vachaspati-Vilenkin initial conditions \cite{Vachaspati:1984dz} at conformal time\footnote{Times are given in units of the spacing of the Vachaspati-Vilenkin lattice.
+Starting at $\tau=6$ gives an initial condition that has a density similar to the eventual scaling regime.} $\tau=6$ and saving non-self-intersecting loops whose creation time is between $\tau=250$ and $\tau=400$ and whose size at creation obeys $L_0/d_h>0.01$.
+This guarantees that the loops are well inside the scaling regime~\cite{Blanco-Pillado:2011egf}.
+Doing so yielded 198 loops taken from the scaling population.
+The upper $\tau$ bound was chosen to control the total time and computational effort of backreaction: the backreaction code's runtime goes as the number of segments cubed, and loops produced at later $\tau$ tend to have more segments.
+This trend is important in Sec.~\ref{ssec:kinks}, when we consider extrapolating our results to real loops.
+By selecting loops based on time of formation, we can be confident that our population represents a fair statistical sample, so this extrapolation, and other reported results, form an accurate general picture.
+This can be understood by contrast: selecting by setting an upper length bound would yield more loops from earlier $\tau$ and thus bias our statistics towards younger loops.
+Time of formation is a physical property of the simulation, but the distribution of lengths is itself a function of $\tau$.

 The loops which make up our corpus for study range in segmentation from 187 to 3304, with a preference for low-moderate segment counts, as shown in Fig.~\ref{fig:corpus-segmentation}.

 The mean segmentation is 741, and the geometric mean segmentation is 581.
 The particular invariant lengths of the loops are not of concern to us here---we're interested instead in how loops change with the number of oscillations, so we measure various properties of loops at fixed fractions of the initial length rather than any absolute length change.
 Furthermore, it is the shape, and not the scale, of the loop which determines how it changes due to gravitational self-interactions.